 We hope this section answers your questions.
 If you have any further questions, you can ask your doctor or nurse at the hospital where you’re having your treatment.

 Primary bone cancers are cancers that start in the bone.
-They are rare, with only about 400 new cases each year in the UK.
+They are rare, with only about 530 new cases each year in the UK.
 There are several different types of bone cancer.
+Osteosarcoma is one of the most common types.

-Osteosarcoma is the most common type of primary bone cancer and usually develops in growing bones.
+Osteosarcoma usually develops in growing bones.
 Although it can occur at any age, it‘s most commonly found in teenagers and young adults and is slightly more common in males.
 Any bone in the body can be affected, but the most common sites are the arms or legs, particularly around the knee joint.

 Causes of osteosarcoma